How we can help – support for grant applications

 What advice can we give?

-Our advisers can help your with many aspects of the research application process, including advising on the most suitable funder for your research idea.
+Our advisers help with many aspects of the research application process, including advice on the most suitable funder for your research idea.

 Finding Evidence to Support Your Research Proposal

 Showing that your research idea is novel and up to date with relevant literature.
 Resources to help identify funders’ priority areas.

 - Identifying gaps in current research 4.5 m

 Searching key databases for systematic reviews.
 Finding primary studies in the absence of relevant systematic reviews.

 - Checking ongoing and published research 5.32 m

 How to find trials and other types of ongoing research.

 - Research recommendations 2.45 m